Physicians for Women - Melius & Schurr

-By definition, menopause is the time in a woman’s life when your menstrual cycle has stopped for a total of one year.
+By definition, menopause is the time in a woman’s life when her menstrual cycle has stopped for a total of one year.
 The average age of menopause in the US is 51 years, but it is typical to occur sometime in your late 40s or early 50s.

 As you approach menopause, you go through a transitional period called perimenopause.
 Perimenopause is more than just the slowing down of your menstrual cycle — it also involves unpredictable hormone fluctuations.